Everything You Need To Know About Marble Mountains

 Half-day rock climbing and rappelling tours are available through an affiliate company, Phat Tire Ventures.
 Phat Tire provides top-of-the-line equipment and experienced guides that will lead you through a series of climbs up the slopes of the mountains and then the chance to rappel into caves.
 These tours are fantastic and are worthwhile of your time and money.
 The tours are for all levels, from amateur to expert, and Phat Tire has a program designed for kids too.

-At the base of the Marble Mountains is Non Nuoc hamlet, a crowded shopping area made up of dozens of stone carving shops.
+At the base of the Marble Mountains is Non-Nuoc hamlet, a crowded shopping area made up of dozens of stone carving shops.
 Here, you can watch the artisans work, sculpting and sawing huge slabs of marble, and browse a diverse selection of exquisite statues.
-Remember, this marble is imported from other parts of Vietnam, so if you make a purchase, don’t expect to be bringing a bit of Mt.
+But remember, this marble comes from other parts of Vietnam.
+So,if you make a purchase, don’t expect to be bringing a bit of Mt.
 Thuy home with you.
 Many of the small carvings are beautiful and make great souvenirs.

 Hidden Hoi An’s thoughts

-A trip to the Marble Mountains is one of the shortest day trips you can do out of Hoi An.
-Their natural beauty alone makes them worth a visit, but they are an important historical and religious site too.
-Easily accessible and well set up for visitors—there’s no reason to join a crowded tour group—you can manage this trip easily on your own, at your own pace.
+In conclusion, a trip to the Marble Mountains is one of the shortest day trips you can do out of Hoi An.
+Their natural beauty alone makes them worth a visit.
+But they are an important historical and religious site too.
+Easily accessible and well set up for visitors.
+So there’s no reason to join a crowded tour group.
+You can manage this trip easily on your own, at your own pace.

 There are a large variety of options available for everyone to comfortably experience the Marble Mountains, depending on your level of interest (and fitness).
 We pretty much guarantee they will catch your eye and peak your interest as you drive between Da Nang and Hoi An, making them a must-see for most visitors to the area.